-for School Age Children 3 CLASS HOURS / 3 CREDITS

-The role and responsibilities of early childhood educators and child care providers in creating developmentally appropriate experiences for school-age children will be addressed.
+for School Age Children 3 CLASS HOURS / 3 CREDITS The role and responsibilities of early childhood educators and child care providers in creating developmentally appropriate experiences for school-age children will be addressed.
 Discussion will include an integrated approach to language, reading, math and science and the arts for the primary classroom and activities such as clubs, projects, hobbies, music games and other themes suitable for after-school care programs.
 The importance of communication in building partnerships between home, school and community will be emphasized.

-ECE207R Family & Community Relationships In Early Childhood Education 3 CLASS HOURS / 3 CREDITS fected by those around them.
+ECE207R Family & Community Relationships In Early

+3 CLASS HOURS / 3 CREDITS Childhood Education Why are family and community relationships a key aspect of best practice in early childhood education?
+Utilizing varied perspectives and research, this course will examine how children's development is affected by those around them.
 Major topics explored will include developmental issues, family stressors, and cultural considerations.
 Students will examine exemplary models and will identify and practice utilizing specific strategies that can build family and community relationships.
 (Prerequisites: ECE101R or ECE102R or Permission of Instructor)